fornwall/rust-script/README.md

 2. It caches the generated and compiled packages, regenerating them only if the script or its metadata have changed.

-## Installation
+## Compiling and Installation

+Clone the repository using `git clone --recursive` in order to pull in the required submodule.
+If you've *already* cloned, but didn't use `--recursive`, you can run `git submodule update --init --recursive`.

 `cargo-script` requires a nightly build of `rustc` due to the use of several unstable features.
-Aside from that, it should build cleanly with `cargo`.
+Aside from that, it should build cleanly with `cargo build`.

 Once built, you should place the resulting executable somewhere on your `PATH`.
 At that point, you should be able to invoke it by using `cargo script`.

 Note that you *can* run the executable directly, but the first argument will *need* to be `script`.

+If you want to run `cargo script` from a hashbang, you will need to write a shell script to forward to `cargo script`.
+We recommend using the name `cargo-script-run`; if an official script is provided, that's what it will likely be called.

 ## Usage